Payment of an amount owed to a person at time of death (RMG 402)

 Key points

 The Finance Minister has delegated this power to accountable authorities of non-corporate Commonwealth entities through the Finance Minister to Accountable Authorities of Non-Corporate Commonwealth Entities Delegation 2022.
-The delegation can be found on the PGPA legislation, associated policies and other instruments page and under Policies, legislation and guidelines.
+The delegation can be found on the PGPA legislation, associated policies and other instruments page.

-Section 25 of the PGPA Rule is concerned with the discharge of a debt on the part of the Commonwealth.
-It is therefore likely to be used mainly in circumstances involving the death of an employee with accrued salary and entitlements potentially payable to a spouse or family member.
+The PGPA Rule (section 25) is concerned with the discharge of a debt, owed to a person at the time of their death on the part of the Commonwealth.
+It is likely to be used mainly in circumstances involving the death of an employee with accrued salary and entitlements potentially payable to a spouse or family member.
 This power is for limited circumstances where there is no other way to make the payment to an appropriate person, such as a spouse or family member.

 The Finance Minister or delegate:

-• can decide who receives an amount payable by the Commonwealth (e.g. a deceased person’s spouse or family member to help them to satisfy a debt or other requirement)
+• can decide who receives an amount payable by the Commonwealth to the deceased (for example the deceased person’s spouse or family member

 • can make the payment before probate or letters of administration are produced (which can be a lengthy and complex process)

 • must take into consideration the people who are entitled to the payment under succession law (section 25(3) of the PGPA Rule).
-However, the Finance Minister or delegate is not bound to act in accordance with that law.
+The Finance Minister or delegate is not bound to act in accordance with that law.

 Did you find this content useful?